 I have always adored and anticipated the energetic signature of Fall.
-How the heat and ferocity of Summer collapse into the pace of Autumn; a word that evokes the primordial Om, as if the drum beat of time slows in September to match my breath drawing in and out.
+How the heat and ferocity of Summer collapse into the pace of Autumn; a word that evokes the primordial Om, as if the drum beat of time slows in September.

 In Traditional Chinese Medicine Fall is associated with the Lung meridian.
 Our lungs pull in air and qi from the outside world and distribute them throughout our physical form.
 The lungs are a major player in the creation of vitality, including our ability to breathe through what happens to us and around us, a superpower that cannot be overestimated during this era.
 Qi (our life force) enters through the lungs and descends, grounding us both in our bodies and into the Earth.
 While Summer is external, extroverted, and playful, Autumn is inherently internal, deep, and introspective.